 In a Combined Honors program, students must meet the promotion and graduation standards of each Department.
-The requirements in Anthropology are outlined in §43.1.1.
+The requirements in Anthropology are outlined in §44.1.1.

-43.1.3 Major and Minor in Anthropology
+44.1.3 Major and Minor in Anthropology

 A major in Anthropology offers a broad, holistic approach to the discipline yet allows specialization in one of the sub-areas: archaeology/paleoenvironmental studies; cultural anthropology, including general theory and regional ethnology; physical anthropology/primatology; and symbolic, linguistic, and cognitive studies.
 Courses at the 400-level offer substantial anthropological method and theory content.
 Students majoring in Anthropology should consult the Department regarding selecting required courses and options.
-The following are required to complete a major in Anthropology: ANTHR 206, 207, 208, 209; ★3 in regional anthropology selected from 246, 250, 261, 262, 270, 271, 278 through 285; and one of 415, 416, 481, or 498.
+The following are required to complete a major in Anthropology: ANTHR 206, 207, 208, 209; and one of 415, 416, 481, or 498.

-A minor in Anthropology requires the following: two of ANTHR 206, 207, 208, or 209; and \star 6 in Anthropology at the 300- or 400-level.
-Also see §42.3(4).
+A minor in Anthropology requires the following: two of ANTHR 206, 207, 208, or 209; and ± 6 in Anthropology at the 300- or 400-level.
+Also see §43.3(4).

-43.2 Art and Design
+44.2 Art and Design

-43.2.1 Honors in History of Art, Design, and Visual
+44.2.1 Honors in History of Art, Design, and Visual Culture

-Students planning to apply for admission to the Honors program should consult §15.2.2 for admission requirements.
+Students planning to apply for admission to the Honors program should consult \$15.2.2 for admission requirements.

-Honors in the History of Art, Design, and Visual Culture requires a minimum of \star 54, a maximum of \star 60 at the junior and senior levels in ART H courses including: at least \star 12 taken in seminars at the 400- or 500-levels and ART H 418 (Honors essay) for which preparation will commence in the third year in consultation with the Departmental Advisor.
+Honors in the History of Art, Design, and Visual Culture requires a minimum of \pm 54, a maximum of \pm 60 at the junior and senior levels in ART H courses including: at least \pm 12 taken in seminars at the 400- or 500-levels and ART H 418 (Honors essay) for which preparation will commence in the third year in consultation with the Departmental Advisor.

-The Honors program in the History of Art, Design, and Visual Culture does not have a minor requirement; however, ★6 at the senior level in a Language other than English (normally French, German or Italian) is required.
+The Honors program in the History of Art, Design, and Visual Culture does not have a minor requirement; however, $\star 6$ at the senior level in a Language other than English (normally French, German or Italian) is required.
 Consent of Departmental Advisor is required in choice of Language other than English.